A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: weak lensing predictions

 used in the Euclid survey \citep{Laureijs2011} with a median redshift $z_0 = 0.9$ and $\beta = 1.47$.
 If we know the correlation functions of the convergence, this will give us a way to infer correlation functions of the density contrast.
 In practice, weak lensing surveys do not measure the convergence $\kappa$, but the shear $\gamma$ by fitting models to or measuring the quadrupole moments of the surface brightness of distant galaxies.
 The convergence $\kappa$ is harder to measure since we do not know the intrinsic luminosity of the background galaxies.
 However, we find $|\gamma|^2 = |\kappa|^2$ in Fourier space and conclude that the respective convergence and shear spectra are equivalent.
 Schematically, the relationship between the density contrast and the effective convergence is represented in Fig. \ref{fig:RelationshipConvergenceDensity}.

 Our lensing survey parameters are those of a Euclid-like survey.
 We consider a half-sky survey with $f_{sky} = 0.5$, a standard deviation of intrinsic ellipticities of galaxies of $\sigma_{\epsilon} = 0.4$ and an average number of galaxies per steradian $\bar{n} = 4.727 \times 10^8$.
 Perhaps most importantly, we list results up to a maximum multipole moment of $\ell_{max} = 10^4$.
 Such a high multipole moment is not accessible in a weak lensing survey.
 In order to see the effect of axion DM in the considered mass range, we need to resolve scales at the order of $k = 1$ $h$/Mpc which roughly corresponds to multipole orders $\ell \gtrsim 10^3$ in the case of Euclid.
 In practice, the highest multipole moment measurable in a weak lensing survey is limited by the shape noise.
 The signal-to-noise ratio of a single multipole moment drops below $1$ at $\ell \sim 3\times10^3$.
-However, we may still gain information by summing over these noise-dominated multipole moments.
-We expect our results to be reliable in this range because we make a relatively conservative estimate for the shape noise and tree- and even loop-level PT underestimate the power on small scales in the nonlinear regime.
+However, we may still gain information by summing over these noise-dominated multipole moments as we make a relatively conservative estimate for the shape noise.
 At even higher multipole moments of around $\ell \sim 5\times10^3$, baryonic feedback becomes a important, a process which we neglect entirely in PT.
-At this point, our results become unreliable.
+At this point, our results become completely unreliable.
 We still show the plots for multipole moments $\ell \gtrsim 5\times10^3$ in order visually compare the different masses.

+\highlighttext{More importantly, PT disagrees with $N$-body simulations on the scales considered and significantly underestimates the full nonlinearity for large $k$.
+We therefore compare with an estimate of the lensing spectrum signal obtained by integrating the power spectra obtained from the $L = 30$ Mpc/$h$ $N$-body simulations from $k=6$ $h$/Mpc to $k=30$ $h$/Mpc well below the Nyquist frequency $k_{Nyq} = \pi \frac{N}{L} = 53.6$ $h$/Mpc.
+In addition, we demonstrate how the lensing PT results for CDM and the $m=10^{-23}$ eV case change when implementing a hard cutoff on the spectra, that is, we set the input matter spectra to zero above a cutoff scale and study how the PT lensing results depend on the cutoff scale.}